-- Contact the union stewards as soon as possible after you notice a grievance, since we must start the grievance procedure within 15 business days (not including Saturdays, Sundays and university holidays).
+- Contact the union stewards as soon as possible after you notice a grievance, since we must start the grievance procedure within 15 business days except in cases of harassment or discrimination (not including Saturdays, Sundays and university holidays).

-- If the grievance process starts later than 15 days after the grievance happened, NYU has no obligation to respond to the grievance (though we can still try!).
+- If the process for grievances not related to harassment or discrimination starts later than 15 days after the grievance happened, NYU has no obligation to respond to the grievance (though we can still try!).

 - The first step is always to informally discuss the grievance with the appropriate faculty member or administrator in the department/unit.
-The graduate worker can do this by themselves, or ask a Union representative to come with them.
-If the grievance is not adjusted within ten days to the worker’s satisfaction, the Union will help to appeal the grievance further.
+The graduate worker should do this with a GSOC-UAW representative.
+If the grievance is not addressed within 10 days to the worker’s satisfaction, we will help to appeal the grievance further.